top of page

 It is believed that porcupines can never be too close to each other in order not to hurt themselves.
 And it is also said, that the same can be applied to people.
 In the end, we are all alone.

+Renata, Kateřina, Táňa and Alena - four women who in spite of not being alone, feel lonely.
 Through their diverse perspectives, the film explores various forms of loneliness and solitude and examines how people perceive it.

-• main competition selection: FAMUFEST 2017
+Main competition selection: FAMUFEST 2017

 ALŽBĚTA KOVANDOVÁ